RBEGamer/CiscoPhonebookServer/README.md

 # cisco_phonebook_server
- aA xml service for cisco ip phone to provide a dynamic phonebook from a vcf file
+ A xml service for cisco ip phone to provide a dynamic phonebook from a vcf file

 # FEATURES
 This service generates a `direcotry.xml` file used for cisco phone to show a phonebook.